starkware-libs/cairo-docs/src/starkware/cairo/docs/cairo_by_example/template.rst

   - Accepts the outputs that come from that Cairo program.
   - Uses those values in some way.

-That application contract needs to have a Write function that:
+That application contract needs to have a write method that:

   - Accepts program ``outputs``.
   - Computes the ``output_hash`` (``Keccak(outputs)``).